 Becomes True if the event has been triggered and its callbacks are about to be invoked.

-class simpy.events.Interruption(process, cause)
+class simpy.events.Interruption (process: simpy.events.Process, cause: Optional[Any])

 Immediately schedules an Interrupt exception with the given cause to be thrown into process.

 This event is automatically triggered when it is created.